 - Permanent revocation of the right to use the CFP marks.

-As guidance for which of these disciplinary actions is merited based on various prospective violations of the Standards of Conduct, the CFP Board has published Sanction Guidelines as guidance for its Disciplinary and Ethics Commission to use when adjudicating.
+As guidance for which of these disciplinary actions is merited based on various prospective violations of the Code and Standards, CFP Board has published Sanction Guidelines as guidance for its Disciplinary and Ethics Commission to use when adjudicating.
 For instance, Books and Records violations would typically result in a Private Censure, while Borrowing from a Client would result in a Public Censure; commingling assets with a Client would likely result in a one-year suspension of the CFP marks, while a Ponzi scheme or other fraudulent activity would generally result in a full revocation of the CFP marks.

-While the CFP Board’s ultimate punishment is (only) the revocation of the CFP marks themselves – after which the financial advisor could simply continue to practice without the CFP marks – in practice, the fact that the CFP Board’s disciplinary actions are public, including the issuance of Press Releases to announce public disciplinary actions (i.e., all except a Private Censure), CFP professionals face additional reputational risk in being found guilty of violating the CFP Board’s Standards of Conduct and being sanctioned accordingly.
+While CFP Board’s ultimate punishment is (only) the revocation of the CFP marks themselves – after which the financial advisor could simply continue to practice without the CFP marks – in practice, the fact that CFP Board’s disciplinary actions are public, including the issuance of Press Releases to announce public disciplinary actions (i.e., all except a Private Censure), CFP professionals face additional reputational risk in being found to have violated CFP Board’s Code and Standards and being sanctioned accordingly.

-On the other hand, given that the CFP Board’s fiduciary standard is higher than many other regulatory standards (e.g., for insurance agents and broker-dealers), it’s also entirely possible that a CFP professional could be found guilty of violating the CFP Board’s Standards of Conduct even while being found not guilty of violating the Standards of Conduct for other regulators.
+On the other hand, given that CFP Board’s fiduciary standard is higher than many other regulatory standards (e.g., for insurance agents and broker-dealers), it’s also entirely possible that a CFP professional’s conduct could violate CFP Board’s Code and Standards and not violate standards of other regulators.